Promote Feature Adoption and Discovery

 To create your own prompts and walkthroughs, follow these steps.

 - In Quick Find, enter in-app, and then select In-App Guidance.

-When you have a lineup of great prompts, it’s important to monitor user engagement to see if your content is actually engaging users.
+When you have a lineup of great prompts and walkthroughs, it’s important to monitor user engagement to see if your content is actually engaging users.
 Salesforce has made it easy with prebuilt metrics for prompts.